‘The Øresund dormitory’

 Local assistance & Inspector

-For furniture or inspections problems please contact inspector, Tuesdays & Thursdays 8-10am: +45 50525096.
-Or email him (including a photoi of the problem) at email@example.com.
+For furniture or inspections problems please contact inspector Attila on Tuesdays & Thursdays 8-10am: +45 50525096.
+Or email him (including a photo of the problem) at firstname.lastname@example.org

 In case of night-time emergency, (e.g. power outage, water damage, etc.) read here.